matusv/txfunction-randompixels/README.md

 # RandomPixels

-Create an randomly generated image NFT.
+Create a randomly generated image NFT.

 This is a POC and should provide a base for a framework to generate files, store them on IPFS and issue them as NFTs when running a `txFunction` on `stellar-turrets`.